Can Child Support Take Your Stocks?

 In the case of In Re Marriage of Kerr, (1999) 77 Cal.
 App.
 4th 87, Father had stock options as part of his compensation package with Qualcomm.
 Mother did not any have stock options.
 The trial court ordered that Father pay monthly child support plus a percentage of his future option income to Mother for a period of time until their children were no longer minors.
 Father appealed.
 The Court of Appeals held that Father did owe Mother a percentage of his future option income to ensure both children enjoyed a commensurate lifestyle in both homes.
 However, the Court of Appeals also held that such percentage must be capped (or a maximum payment set) so that the payout by Father to Mother did not exceed the children’s needs and both parents standard of living.

-In the event you or the other parent in a support case earns stock options as part of their compensation package with their employer, it is imperative you hire a Certified Family Law Specialist to assist you with this very complicated area of law.
+In the event you or the other parent in a support case earns stock options as part of their compensation package with their employer, it is imperative you hire a Certified Family Law Specialist in San Diego to assist you with this very complicated area of law.
+Contact us to speak with our San Diego child support lawyers and find out how we can provide legal guidance for your child support case.